avoidwork/tenso/README.md

 As of 10.3.0 you can specify `always` as a method to run middleware before authorization middleware, which will skip `always` middleware registered after it (via instance methods).

+As of 17.2.0 you can have routes exit the middleware pipeline immediately by setting them in the `exit` Array.
+This differs from `unprotect` as there is no request body handling.

 #### Example

 ##### Routes